 The name of the city was first recorded in the Anglo-Saxon Chronicle (912AD) as Oxna forda.
 This is so familiar to us now, that we sometimes forget that an oxen was used to haul heavy loads, so the crossing place is likely to have been on a main road where the river was both shallow and with a hard gravelly bottom.

 In 1928, H. E. Salter argued that documents from the fourteenth century suggested that the original ford may have been to the west of the city by the crossing of the Bullstake stream (just beyond Osney Island on the current Botley Road).
 He cited a charter of 1352 by Roger Brekebek mentioning ‘the ford called Oxenforde near the bridge leading to North Hinksey on the south side’.
 The claim was repeated in a plea of 1376, in which the burgesses asserted that the Abbot of Oseney should not have had jurisdiction over the Isle of Oseney, given that the latter was part of the city, as it was inside the original ford.
 The case was lost, presumably partly because the location of the original crossing place was not clear.
 Furthermore, it was certainly suspicious that it was only mentioned at this time and by those who had a vested interest in it being where they claimed it to be.
-In addition to this, some documentary evidence suggested that traffic heading both south or west from Oxford tended to exit the city walls by the south.
-The road out of the city then split into routes leading south or west.
+In addition to this, some documentary evidence suggested that traffic heading both south or west from Oxford tended to exit the city walls by the south, as the road then split into routes heading in those directions.

 Oxen fords to the south?

 There are a couple of things one might say in response to Davis’ idea.
-Firstly, it is unsurprising that the town became associated with a ford (or fords), as this part of the route would have been a prominent and major obstacle on the road between Southampton and Northampton, which is precisely why the causeway was built.
-Secondly, even if there were a number of fords, this wouldn’t rule out the possibility of there being a larger more prominent one from which the town gained its name, given that you would have had to cross smaller waterways, as well as the bigger Thames.
-Indeed, this long and watery approach to Oxford may well have felt like one big ford at times, especially in times of flood.
+Firstly, it is unsurprising that the town became associated with a ford (or fords), as the rivers would have been major obstacles on the route between Southampton and Northampton, which is precisely why the causeway was built.
+Secondly, even if there were a number of fords, this wouldn’t rule out the possibility of there being a larger more prominent one from which the town gained its name, given that you would have had to cross the bigger Thames, as well as smaller waterways.
+Indeed, the long and watery approach to Oxford may well have felt like one big ford at times, especially in times of flood.

 The main source for this article was R. H. C. Davis’ ‘The Ford, the River and the City’, Oxoniensia XXXVII (1973), pp. 258-67.